Fourlined plant bugs

 Cut down host plants in the fall to remove eggs that may have been inserted into them.
 Be sure to bury or compost removed plant material or remove residues from the landscape area.

-There are a variety of contact residual insecticides that are available which are longer lasting.
-Use them judiciously as they are broad spectrum and can kill a variety of insects, including natural enemies.
-Examples of contact residual insecticides are permethrin, bifenthrin, lambda-cyhalothrin, acetamiprid, and carbaryl.
+Use them with caution as they are broad spectrum and can kill a variety of insects, including natural enemies.